naihloan/ramoneando/docs/drafts-writing/1-MAKE-SENSE-martin-de-mauro/DeMauro,Martin.2019.How-to-make-sense-of-precariousness.md

 the paths in biopolitics that have not yet considered the processes of precarization of life;
 and in the same vein, the theorizations about the precarious condition that have not been thought about in strictly biopolitical terms.

 We call this conceptual knot: *bíos*-precarious.
 The *bíos*-precarious concept arises from the conjunction between Judith Butler's toolbox in relation to the bodily ontology of precariousness; and the crossing in Roberto Esposito's biopolitical path between impersonal life and affirmative biopolitics.
 There are many points of divergence between Butler's and Esposito's ponderations indeed, but perhaps there are even more points of convergence.
-We want to highlight two operations with this remark: both of Butler's and Esposito's corporeal ontologies well as their affirmative biopolitics;
+We want to highlight two operations with this remark: both of Butler's and Esposito's corporeal ontologies as well as their affirmative biopolitics;
 because they allow a delimitation for this way precarious way of life and the relationships between *bíos*, culture and politics surrounding the question about the present time:
 Up to which degree is the current time crossed through by precariousness and biopolitics?